Malazgirt: Medieval

 The lands around Manzikert belonged to the Manavazyans, an Armenian nakharar family which claimed descent from Manaz, until AD 333, when King Khosrov III Arshakuni of Armenia ordered that all members of the family be put to the sword.
 He later awarded the lands to another family, the Aghbianosyans.
 Manzikert was a fortified town, and served as an important trading center located in the canton of Apahunik' in the Turuberan province of the ancient Kingdom of Armenia.
 Following the Arab invasions of Armenia in the 7th century, it also served as the capital of the Kaysite emirate from around 860 until 964.
 Manzikert was the site of the Council of Manzikert in 726.

 After the Armenian revolt of 771–772, the Abbasid government encouraged the migration of Arab tribes to the region, which resulted in the settling of Arab tribes near Manzikert.
 Under Abbasid rule, the city was a major center of commerce and industry and became one of the main cities in Asia Minor.
 This flourishing lasted until around the 13th century.
 In 968, the Byzantine general Bardas Phokas captured Manzikert, which was incorporated into the Byzantine katepanate of Basprakania (Vaspurakan).

+In 991, after the death of Badh ibn Dustak of Marwanids, the Georgian king David III of Tao seized Manzikert from the Marwanids and annexed it to the Georgian kingdom of Tao.
+He expelled the Arabs from there and settled Georgians and Armenians in their place.
+Later, in 998, the Marwanids, under the command of Abu Ali al-Hasan ibn Marwān, attempted to capture Manzikert from the Georgians, but they were defeated by David III of Tao.
+In 1001, Manzikert was annexed by the Byzantine Empire on the basis of David III’s forced testament.

 In 1054, the Seljuk Turks made an attempt to capture the city but were repulsed by the city's garrison under the command of Basil Apocapes.

 The Battle of Manzikert was fought near the town in August 1071.
 In one of the most decisive defeats in Byzantine history, the Seljuk sultan Alp Arslan defeated and captured Emperor Romanus Diogenes, which led to the ethnic and religious transformation of Armenia and Anatolia and the establishment of the Seljuk Sultanate of Rum and later the Ottoman Empire and the Republic of Turkey.
 The Seljuks pillaged Manzikert itself, killed much of its population and burned the city to the ground.
 The city walls were substantially rebuilt during the 12th and perhaps 13th centuries under Seljuk rule.
 The basic design is a curtain wall with small semicircular towers projecting at intervals.
 The walls appear to have remained completely intact until about the end of the 18th century.